Jonathan Siyachitema Biography: Family, Education & Career, Death -Pindula, Local Knowledge

 |−

 '''Jonathan Siyachitema''' (born 1932) was an Anglican bishop in Zimbabwe.
-Siyachitema was the former

-'''Jonathan Siyachitema''' (born 1932) was an Anglican bishop in Zimbabwe.
-Siyachitema was the former of Harare
+Siyachitema was the former Bishop of the Anglican Diocese of Harare.

 |+